UnoxyRich/web-element-blocker/README.md

 # YouTube Ad Remover Extension

-This Chrome extension removes the "engagement panel ads" from YouTube using a content script.
+This Chrome extension removes most of ads in YouTube using a content script.

 ## How to Use